salaaaheddine/WaterTrackerApp/README.md

     - Implement client-side logic using JavaScript to handle user interactions, validate input, and update the UI dynamically.

   - ### Back-end Development:
-    - Define the data model for the water records using JPA entities in Spring Boot.
-    - Implement RESTful APIs to handle CRUD operations for managing water records, such as recording water intake and retrieving historical data.
+    #### 1. User and Water Record Entities
+   - Define the `User` entity with attributes like username, password (encrypted with BCrypt), email, etc.
+   - Create the `WaterRecord` entity with attributes such as date, quantity, and a many-to-one relationship with the `User` entity to associate water records with users.

+    #### 2. Custom Spring Security Configuration
+      - Implement a custom `UserDetailsService` to load user-specific data, including the encrypted password, from the database.

+    #### 3. Authentication and Authorization
+      - Implement authentication mechanisms such as login endpoints using Spring Security.

+    #### 4. Controller Layer
+      - Define RESTful API endpoints for handling user authentication, user registration, and CRUD operations on water records.
-    - Set up controllers to map incoming HTTP requests to appropriate service methods and return JSON responses.
+      - Implement controller methods to map incoming HTTP requests to corresponding service methods and return appropriate responses, including success or error messages.

+    #### 5. Service Layer
+      - Implement service methods to encapsulate business logic related to user management, authentication, and water record management.
+      - Use service classes to interact with repositories for persisting and retrieving user and water record data from the database.
+      - Ensure that service methods are transactional to maintain data integrity and consistency.

+    #### 6. Repository Layer
+      - Define repositories for the `User` and `WaterRecord` entities to perform CRUD operations and query the database.
+      - Use Spring Data JPA repositories to leverage built-in methods for common database operations like saving, updating, deleting, and querying entities.

   - ### Database Configuration:
     - Configure PostgreSQL as the database for storing water records.
     - Define database tables, columns, and relationships based on the data model specified in the JPA entities.